There’s a proverb of sorts,

 And you can support others by helping out with a regular commitment, (e.g., an automatic fixed sum monthly child sponsorship).
 Or a percentage via salary deductions.
 Or random lump sums when you can (like when you get a tax refund).

-So, why not think about setting up your own philanthropic venture.
+So, why not think about setting up your own giving programme.
 You might not be able to fund a university or hospital (yet), but you can help one run smoothly.